Deep Throat porn star Harry Reems became a free-speech cause célèbre in the mid-1970s

-Harry Reems, star of the landmark 1972 porn movie Deep Throat and a free-speech cause célèbre following a federal conviction for obscenity in the mid-'70s, died Tuesday, March 19, '13, at a Salt Lake City hospital.
-Reems, who had been suffering from various ailments including pancreatic cancer, was 65.
+Harry Reems, star of the landmark 1972 porn movie Deep Throat and a free-speech cause célèbre following a federal conviction for obscenity in the mid-’70s, died at age 65 on March 19 at a Salt Lake City hospital.

 Deep Throat featured Reems as a doctor who discovers that the clitoris of a sexually frustrated patient (Linda Lovelace) is located at the back of her throat.
 Therapy ensues.
 (See also: “Linda Lovelace’s Deep Throat Reaches the UK 35 Years Later.”)

 Deep Throat: censorship and notoriety

 Unhappy with the medical procedures found in Deep Throat, Manhattan judge Joel J. Tyler called Damiano’s film a “feast of carrion and squalor,” “a nadir of decadence” and “a Sodom and Gomorrah gone wild before the fire.”
 Tyler fined Mature Enterprises, the company that owned the Times Square theater screening Deep Throat, $100,000.
 (The fine was later reduced on appeal.)